zivlakmilos/magicbook/README.md

 }
 ```

-Almost all settings in `magicbook` can be specified as either a global setting or a build setting.
-Below, each setting will state *This setting is also available as a build setting* if this is true.

 Using the `builds` array, you can have several builds that uses the same format.
 This is useful if you want to e.g. generate a PDF with hyperlinks, and another PDF for print that doesn't have hyperlinks.

 ### Build destination